accodeing/fortnox-api/README.md

 ### Using environment variables

-You can save your settings in environment variables that will be used by the gem when you instansiate it.
+You can save your settings in environment variables that will be used by the gem when you instantiate it.
 The following variables are recognized:

 ```
 FORTNOX_API_BASE_URL